 The last stanza in particular makes stipulations that modern secular readers will find troubling.
 Taken out of its sacred context or followed by emotionally immature disciples it indeed ought to alarm us.
 Within a traditional framework, however, such complete obedience to the guru is meant to serve as a vehicle for the alchemical process between teacher and disciple.
 The more shishyas drop their egocentric motivations, emotions, and activities, the more they are able to duplicate the guru's inner state for themselves.
 And this is not any loss but instead an inestimable gain.
 The shishyas do not become weak-willed, mindless zombies who merely copy the teacher.
-Rather, they are called to realize their true nature through a process of self-understanding, self-transcendence, and self-transformation that is necessarily unique for each individual.
+Rather, they are called to realize their true nature through a process of selfunderstanding, self-transcendence, and self-transformation that is necessarily unique for each individual.3 nor should the essential kaulika [Kaula teaching] be given to pupils who are found to be slow-witted, nor to the deceitful, the doleful, the foolish, the deficient, or those scorning the truth.